wit0k/dw/README.md

 Ver.
 0.6.5:
 * Cosmetic code changes in get_hrefs (Still need to find some time to completely rebuild it + multiprocessing)

+Ver.
+0.6.6:
+* New plugin: la_labapi.py: Facilitates the connections to my LabAPI service
+* --labapi-file-download: Instructs the LabAPI to search for the sample in available API services
+* Added https://github.com/InQuest/python-iocextract to url class, instead of custom parsing
+* --disable-vt-file-report: Disables automatic VT File report lookup for file downloads (Huge number of files to download etc.  would overuse the API limit)
+* Several code logic changes ... so there might be errors
+* Fixed the get_hrefs ... it was ignoring the -rl option a bit... [sorry]
+* Performance improvement to self.crawl_local_host_only